Previous chapter ⋅ Full source code ⋅ Next chapter

 At first, there should be available commands:

-type Command = Move `ML` Mark
+type Command = Move `S` Mark

 pattern Move x = This x